Having good gear makes bass fishing an enjoyable hobby.

 Large sized bass are the oldest, wisest fish in the lake.
 They’ve been around, they’ve avoided hooks and tricky lures.
 They’ve seen the normal “fake” fish, and they know what they need to avoid.
 If you really want to catch a large, trophy sized fish, don’t use the same old lure that everyone else has.

-Sure, the normal stuff may occasionally catch a big fish, but if you want “the big one”, use a different lure.
+Sure, the normal stuff may occasionally catch bass, but if you want “the big one”, use a different lure.
 Jigs are a great option, since they require a bit of skill on the reel.

 They are also good for pulling through weedy areas, where the big fish hide, so they are a great option.